lovato/hooks4git/README.md

 ### Supported OSs

 Supported OSs are Linux, MAC and Windows.
-However, I was not able to make it work CMD.exe (like if cmd.exe even works...).
-If you are using Windows, use it inside GitBash. **DO NOT** use it on `cmd.exe`.
+However, I was not able to make it work `cmd.exe` (like if cmd.exe even works...).
+If you are using Windows, use it inside GitBash. **DO NOT**, I repeat, do not use it on `cmd.exe`.

 ### Installation